hippiehunter/dblbook/src/io/isam.md

 ## Keyed Lookups

 Keyed lookups in ISAM files are a fundamental aspect of database operations in DBL, offering a distinct approach compared to non-ordered keyed lookups, such as those in a hash table.
 Understanding these differences, as well as the concept of partial keyed reads, is crucial for database developers.
-Here are a few paragraphs explaining these concepts:

 ### Keyed Lookups in ISAM Files